vdellamea/jamulus-server-remote/README.md

 ## Extending privileges
 This is the tricky part.
 You have to give privileges to Apache for running service as sudo with the visudo command:
 `sudo visudo`
-and then add the following line at the bottom:
+and then add the following lines at the bottom:

-`www-data  ALL=(ALL)NOPASSWD: /usr/sbin/service`
+`www-data  ALL=(ALL)NOPASSWD: /usr/sbin/service startstop-jamulus  start`

-**Warning:**: this should be restricted further by indicating the full command + parameters.
+`www-data  ALL=(ALL)NOPASSWD: /usr/sbin/service newrec-jamulus start`

 The recording dir should be served by apache (although not needed if only the zip is given).
 Since files are written by the user `jamulus:nogroup`, and then could not be deleted by `www-data` (the user under which Apache+PHP does the job), set gid to give www-data as group to any subfolder/file: